inside.ewu.edu

 Pre-requisites: CMSD 331S.

-This course provides an overview of service learning in the field of communication sciences and disorders.
+Provides an overview of service learning in the field of communication sciences and disorders.
 Students examine and apply knowledge of service learning through critical reflection and discussion of experiences in the community to which they are assigned.

 CMSD 455S.
 VOICE AND RESONANCE DISORDERS.
 3 Credits.